When you think of the word “vegan,” what do you think of?

 The good news is that initial animal research sometimes yields science that allows for the reduction of animals over the long-term in medicine; for example, GMO synthetic insulin used to be made from the lining of the stomachs of calves.

-And that’s another interesting part of it all: the work of the NRA.
-No, I’m not talking about rifles.
-I’m talking about the National Rendering Association, which goes about creating byproducts from livestock.
+And that’s another interesting part of it all: it’s the work of the North American Renderers Association, which goes about creating byproducts from livestock.
 For example, did you know there are 185 uses for a pig?
 “The ol’ pigskin” in football has a history of being made from animal parts (both pig and cow), and in addition to hot dogs and other foods at ballgames, we can tout beer and cigarette filtration, fine bone china, lotions and soap, toothpaste, cellular concrete, brakes, paint and brushes, renewable energy, sandpaper and more here.

 And cattle?
 A few examples: